 Critical Care Fellowship

-The UA Department of Emergency Medicine, in partnership with the Department of Medicine, Section of Pulmonary, Critical Care, Allergy and Sleep, offers a two-year critical care fellowship program preparing fellows for the IM-CCM board examination.
+The University of Arizona Department of Emergency Medicine, in partnership with the Department of Medicine, Section of Pulmonary, Critical Care, Allergy and Sleep, offers a two-year critical care fellowship program preparing fellows for the IM-CCM board examination.

-The department’s critical care section is most proud of our integration of critical care practices into the emergency department and partnering with our colleagues in other areas of expertise to improve the care of the critically ill patients from their prehospital encounter through their hospital stay.
-We have an enriched resident didactic and clinical experience that entails dedicated lectures, journal clubs, simulation time, elective rotations and case discussions.
-Fellows will train in the management of critically ill patients in the medical, trauma/surgical and cardiovascular intensive care units.
+The department’s critical care section is proud of our integration of critical care practices into the emergency department, and partnering with our colleagues with other areas of expertise leads to improved outcomes in critically ill patients from their prehospital encounter through their hospital stay.
+We have an enriched resident didactic and clinical experience that entails dedicated lectures, journal clubs, simulation time, elective rotations, and case discussions.
+Fellows will train in the management of critically ill patients in the medical, trauma/surgical, neurological, and cardiovascular intensive care units.

-Unique to this fellowship is the option to moonlight in emergency medicine as an attending during the fellowship period at a busy urban academic medical center.
-Fellows will become proficient in advanced airway management, ultrasound utilization in critical care, bronchoscopy, advanced ventilator and alternative gas exchange modes, extracorporal membrane oxygenation (ECMO), and will be allowed elective time to pursue individual interests within emergency medicine and critical care, as well as develop research interests of their own.
+Fellows have the opportunity to moonlight in the emergency department as an attending during the fellowship period at a busy urban academic medical center.
+Fellows will become proficient in advanced airway management, ultrasound utilization in critical care, bronchoscopy, advanced ventilator, and alternative gas exchange modes, extracorporeal membrane oxygenation (ECMO), and are allowed elective time to pursue individual interests within emergency medicine and critical care, as well as develop research interests of their own.

 Our critical care faculty are dedicated to advancing emergency medicine with education, clinical initiatives, and research.
 We recognize that anesthesia-based critical care programs interview in Spring; therefore, interested applicants may send their application materials (CV and letter of interest), starting in March of their second year of residency to Dr. Jarrod Mosier, Associate Program Director, firstname.lastname@example.org.